kristoff-it/zine-ssg.io/content/documentation/_index.md

 ```

 ## Scripty Reference
-To learn about all the types present in Scripty and their builting operations, [see the full reference](scripty/).
+To learn about all the types present in Scripty and their builtin operations, [see the full reference](scripty/).